EAlmazanG/sensentiment-analysis-reviews/README.md

 - **CSV/Google Drive**: Data storage in CSV format, either locally or in Google Drive.
 - **pandas**: Used for cleaning and processing the text data.
 - **scikit-learn**: Implements a simple machine learning model for sentiment analysis.
-- **TBD**: Displays the results in an accessible and interactive dashboard.
+- **streamlit**: Displays the results in an accessible and interactive dashboard.

 ## Project Phases
 1. **Data Collection (Scraping)**: Reviews will be collected from online stores using Python's Scrapy framework and stored in CSV format.
-2. **Data Storage**: The raw data will be saved in CSV files locally or in Google Drive.
+2. **Data Storage and Cleaning**: The raw data will be saved in CSV files locally or in Google Drive.
-3. **Data Cleaning and Processing**: The data will be processed using pandas to clean and prepare it for machine learning analysis.
-4. **Sentiment Analysis (ML Model)**: A machine learning model, implemented in scikit-learn, will classify reviews as positive, neutral, or negative.
+3. **Data Analysis**: The data will be processed using pandas to clean and prepare it for machine learning analysis.
+A machine learning model, implemented in scikit-learn, will classify reviews as positive, neutral, or negative.
-5. **Visualization**: The results of the analysis will be displayed in a Power BI dashboard for easy interpretation and insights.
+4. **Data Visualization**: The results of the analysis will be displayed with a streamlit app for easy interpretation and insights.

 ## Folder Structure